 GALLE FACE GREEN

 Being the central point of the city, Gaelle Face Green has got a lot of fun things to do.
-It is the ideal place to stroll around, have a picnic or relax a bit while discovering Colombo.
+It is the ideal place to stroll around, has a picnic or relaxes a bit while discovering Colombo.

 Once you arrive here, switch off your brain and listen to the sound of the sea.
 You will enjoy an incredible view over the Indian Ocean, with the waves crashing on the shoreline.